-Site Ref A Site Address Settlement Size (ha) Developable area Capacity Planning Status inc NP/ELR Planning application reference GF/BF ALC Flood Zone MSA Relationship with nearest settlement Highways impact (Red=Responses) Accessibility Heritage (Red=Responses) Natural Environment Landscape/character/ topography Status ofvthe site through the Site Slection Methodology R A GE reat orth Road West Markham 12.3 12.3 E(g), B2, B8 Proposed Empt site.
+Site Ref Site Address Settlement Size (ha) Developable area Capacity Planning Status inc NP/ELR Planning application reference GF/BF ALC Flood Zone MSA Relationship with nearest settlement Highways impact (Red=Responses) Accessibility Heritage (Red=Responses) Natural Environment Landscape/character/ topography Status ofvthe site through the Site Slection Methodology RAGE ELAA4 2 LAA 199 West Markham 12.3 12.3 E(g), B2, B8 Proposed Empt site.
 Currently agricultural EDNA: This is a parcel of agricultural land, with good access to the A1 and the strategic road network.
 It is considered that the site is in a commerciall y attractive location and could support future developmen t for employment uses.
 However, it is further from the existing labour supply than other sites along the A1.
-N/A Greenfield Grade 2 FZ1 N/A near Markham Moor.
-The site is bound to the north by agricultural land; to the east by agricultural land; to the south by a small industrial estate; and to the west by the A638 and agricultural land.
-The surrounding area is A Transport Assessment and Travel Plan would be required in support of any planning application of this scale prepared in accordance with Planning Practice Guidance.
-It is strongly recommended that Highways England is consulted in this respect.
-The junction(s) with the A638 must be designed in accordance with the Design Manual for Roads and Bridges.
+N/A Greenfield Grade 2 FZ1 N/A area is characterised by A Transport Assessment and Travel Plan would be required in support of any planning application of this scale prepared in accordance with Planning Practice Guidance.
+It is strongly recommended that Highways England is consulted in this respect.The junction(s) with the A638 must be designed in accordance with the Design Manual for Roads and Bridges.
 Pedestrian and cycle infrastructure will be required.
 A contribution is likely to be required towards public transport, highway, and public transport infrastructure.
 For B1 uses a Transport Statement will be required for GFAs >1,500<2,500sq.m, a Transport Assessment and Travel Plan will be required >2,500sq.m.
-For B2 uses a Transport Statement will be required solva, pollic transport Assessment and Travel Plan will be required solva, pollic statement will be required for GFAs >2,500sq.m.
-For B2 uses a Transport Assessment and Travel Plan will be required solva, pollic statement will be required solva, pollic statement will be required solva, polva, p Poor access to services and facilities Site is in the setting of several Listed Buildings, including Markham Moor House and the Milestone, all grade II.
+For B2 uses a Transport Statement will be required for GFAs >2,500<4,000sq.m, a Transport Assessment and Travel Plan will be required for GFAs >2,500sq.m.
+For B8 uses a Transport Assessment and Travel Plan will be required for GFAs >2,500sq.m.
+For B8 uses a Transport Statement will be required for GFAs >3,000<5,000sq.m, a Transport Assessment and Travel Plan will be required for GFAs >3,000<5,000sq.m, a Transport Statement will be required for GFAs >3,000<5,000sq.m, a Transport Assessment and Travel Plan will be required for GFAs >3,000<5,000sq.m, a Transport Assessment and Travel Plan will be required for GFAs >3,000<5,000sq.m, a Transport Assessment and Travel Plan will be required for GFAs >3,000<5,000sq.m, a Transport Assessment and Travel Plan will be required for GFAs Poor access to services and facilities Site is in the setting of several Listed Buildings, including Markham Moor Hotel, Markham Moor House and the Milestone, all grade II.
 Conervation provided detailed comments on a preapp for this site, reference 17/00975/PREAPP (copy attached).
 Conservation objected to that proposal, based on the harm caused to the listed buildings' setting.
 Prominent, open landsape.
 Development would have an adverse impact on the openness of the landscape.
 Discounted due to identified heritage constraints.